EMDR Intensives & Trauma Therapy in Plymouth, MA

 Life doesn’t look or feel the way you wish it did.

-I’m a trauma-focused psychotherapist and EMDR provider based in Plymouth, MA, offering in-person therapy on the South Shore and online trauma therapy across Massachusetts for high-functioning adults who became the strong “I’m fine” one in their family.
+I’m a trauma-focused psychotherapist and EMDR provider based in Plymouth, MA.
+I offer in-person therapy on the South Shore and online trauma therapy across Massachusetts for adults healing from acute trauma, complex trauma, and the lasting impact of becoming the strong “I’m fine” one.

 -